This is Me

 “I sense a deep anger in you.”

-“My land is being polluted, and there is a stranger in my mirror.
+“My marsh is being polluted, and there is a stranger in my mirror.
 You sense correctly.”

 “Look,” Nyra said, “Let’s see if we can figure out why we have been brought together.
 Here in Mistbloom, the great tree is ailing, something is wrong with both our homes.”